microsoft/PubSec-Info-Assistant/docs/features/sharepoint.md

 *The logic app moves onto the next file in the queue*

-**Can I change the accepted file types**

-*It's not recommended or officially supported, but you may change them if you think our Unstructured.io pipeline will support it*

 **I've deleted a file in sharepoint**

 *The logic app looks for changes every time it runs.
 It will be deleted from the blob storage and Information Assistant on the next run*